Joanne Milne – Chairperson

 Jo is currently self-employed as an Education and Management Consultant, having had more than twenty years in senior management roles in various tertiary education organisations.
 Among other consultancy roles, Jo is contracted to NZQA as an External Lead Evaluator for the review of the educational performance and self-assessment capability of polytechs, private training providers and industry training organisations.
 Jo retains her association with local tertiary institutions through her membership of the University of Canterbury Students’ Association Advisory Board.
 Jo is an Associate Fellow of the NZIM and a member of the Institute of Directors.
 Jo joined the Trust Board in March 2010 and became Chair in June 2011.

-John Eyre-Walker is the current Chair of the STOP’s Finance Committee.
-He is well-qualified to hold this position after completing a Bachelor of Commerce, majoring in Commercial Law and Accounting at Deakin University in Victoria, Australia and then spending six years overseas working for several multi-national companies including Hyundai and Shell International Trading and Shipping.
+John Eyre-Walker served as the Chair of STOP’s Finance Committee from April 2008 to December 2017.
+John completed a Bachelor of Commerce, majoring in Commercial Law and Accounting at Deakin University in Victoria, Australia and then spent six years overseas working for several multi-national companies including Hyundai and Shell International Trading and Shipping.
 He spent some time working for the owner and operator of the Swedish Stock Exchange as Operations Manager and helped to establish the world’s first 24 hour exchange trading operation.
 After leaving London and settling back in Christchurch in 2000 he worked with WestpacTrust Banking Corporation as a Business Analyst before joining Perpetual Trust Limited as a Financial Planner and Investment Advisor.

 Philip is currently a member of the Employment Relations Authority having been appointed as a statutory officer in October 2000.
 His role involves the investigation and judicious determination of employment relationship problems which are lodged with the Authority.
 Before this appointment, Philip was a solicitor in private practice in Christchurch, working principally in the field of employment law.
 Philip has been involved in governance roles in a number of not for profit organisations over the years including founding chairperson of the Christchurch Union & Community Medical Centre, as a council member of the University of Canterbury and as a board member Stopping Violence Services Inc. Philip is a serving member of the STOP Trust Board Finance Sub-committee.